“Theater for a New Audience . . . remains the most sophisticated purveyor of revivals in the major Off-Broadway leagues.”

 The Theatre also has developed strong partnerships with outstanding presenters and regional theatres in the US and abroad, extending the reach of its work as well as its resources.
 The Theatre has toured its productions to La Jolla Playhouse and to Intiman Theatre in Seattle.
 It has mounted co-productions with New York Theatre Workshop, American Repertory Theatre, Berkeley Repertory Theatre, Houston’s Alley Theatre, and Shakespeare’s Globe in London.
 In addition to its tours to the Royal Shakespeare Company, in January 2006, Theatre for a New Audience had its debut in Italy when it toured to Naples with its production of Eduardo De Filippo’s Souls of Naples (Questi Fantasmi!) starring John Turturro and directed by Roman Paska.

-Theatre for a New Audience is also at a turning point in its history: In April 2011, it broke ground on its first home after over thirty years of itinerancy, a 299-seat theatre in Downtown Brooklyn’s BAM Cultural District.
-Thanks to a generous gift from The Polonsky Foundation, we will name our home Polonsky Shakespeare Center.
-Of a three phase Capital Campaign goal of $68.5 million, the Theatre has raised $65.6 million—and is on track and on budget to provide New York and the region with a state of the art theatre dedicated to Shakespeare this fall.
+Theatre for a New Audience is also at a turning point in its history: In October 2013, it opened its first home after over thirty years of itinerancy, a 299-seat theatre in the Brooklyn Cultural District that is the first theatre built in New York City for Shakespeare and classic drama since the Vivian Beaumont at Lincoln Center in the 1960s.
+Thanks to a generous gift from The Polonsky Foundation, we have named our home Polonsky Shakespeare Center.
+Of a three phase Capital Campaign goal of $69.1 million, the Theatre has raised $66.9 million to date.